readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

         1. To find the database endpoint, select your database in the RDS Console, and look under **Connectivity & security**.

-    3. ReadySet uses Postgres [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) to keep the cache up-to-date as the underlying database changes.
-In the `psql` shell, check if replication is enabled:
+    3. In the `psql` shell, check if [replication](https://www.postgresql.org/docs/current/logical-replication.html) is enabled:

         ``` sql
         SELECT name,setting